List of Korn member solo projects: Killbot

 Killbot is an American electronic dance music trio formed in January 2012.
 The lineup includes JDevil (Jonathan Davis producer, DJ alter ego), Tyler Blue, and Sluggo (Nick Suddarth).

 Sexual Gyrations of the Universe

 Sexual Gyrations of the Universe is Jonathan Davis and Korn back-up vocalist Kalen Chase's side project.
 Jonathan previewed some songs from the project on his live webcast off of his official website.
-Working titles include "Anal Butterfly" and "Bi-Sex".
+Working titles include "Anal Butterfly" and "Gay-Sex".
 It is currently unknown if anything from this project will be released to the public.